joelek/nexus/readme.md

 ### Index documents

 Nexus automatically generates and serves index documents for directory requests.
-The feature is turned _on_ by default and can be configued using the `--indices=<boolean>` argument.
+The feature is turned _off_ by default and can be configued using the `--indices=<boolean>` argument.

 ### Client-side routing